-Duncan Laurence’s victory with “Arcade” in Tel Aviv means that the Netherlands have the honour of organising the Eurovision Song Contest for the first time since 1980.
+Duncan Laurence’s victory with “Arcade” in Tel Aviv meant that the Netherlands received the honour of organising the 2020 Eurovision Song Contest for the first time since 1980.

 Europe’s favourite live music event was previously hosted by Hilversum (1958), Amsterdam (1970) and The Hague (1976 and 1980) and the search is now on for the 2020 host city.